Gortnaleg: History

 A deed dated 13 December 1774 by John Enery spells the townland as Gortnelegg otherwise Gortnalagg.
 The 1790 Cavan Carvaghs list spells the name as Gortnalieg.
 The 1821 Census of Ireland spells the name as Gartnalag.
 The Tithe Applotment Books 1834 spell the name as Gortnaleg Upper and Gortnaleg Lower.

 The 1836 Ordnance Survey Namesbooks state, "Lime is procured and is burned, and sold in Swanlinbar from 1/0 to 1/6 per barrel.
 The soil is very good and produces excellent crops."

 The Gortnaleg Valuation Office Field books are available for May 1840.

-On 23 March 1850, The Incumbered Estates Commission sold part of the Hassard estate, including Gortnaleg, on 29 April 1853 as follows-Sale of Incumbered Estates in Ireland, Notice to Claimants and Incumbrancers.
+On 23 March 1850, The Encumbered Estates Commission sold part of the Hassard estate, including Gortnaleg, on 29 April 1853 as follows-Sale of Incumbered Estates in Ireland, Notice to Claimants and Incumbrancers.
 In the Matter of the Estate of Francis Hassard, of Rockwood, in the County of Cavan, Owner, ex-parte William Thompson, Petitioner, Whereas, by an absolute Order, bearing date of the 23rd day of November, 1849, it was ordered, that the Lands of Rockwood, otherwise Tiercahan, situate in the Barony of Tullaha and County of Cavan; Gortnaleg, Upper and Lower, situate in same barony and county; Newtown, formerly part of Tiercahan, above-mentioned; Dunglave; Tonyquin; Gortmore; Gub, also called Gub Wallace; Maugherea, otherwise Moherre, otherwise Moherra; Finahoo; Cullion, otherwise Tawneanagra; All situate in the Barony of Tullaha and County of Cavan, should be sold for the purpose of discharging the incumbrances thereon.
 Now, all Persons claiming Estates or Interests on the said Premises, who may object to such Order are hereby informed that the Commissioners will hear any applications which any other person may desire to bring before them, on Notice, to be served at the Office, 14 Henrietta-Street, Dublin, within One Calendar Month from the date hereof.
 And all Persons claiming Charges or Incumbrances on the said Premises, or any part thereof, are required to lodge a brief statement of the Particulars thereof at the said Office, within two Calendar Months from the date hereof, and also to send their respective Addresses, in order that they may receive notice at what time and in what manner their claims should be established.
 Dated this 23rd day of March, 1850.
 S.Woulfe Flanagan, Secretary John Collum, Solicitor for the Petitioner, having the Carriage of the Sale--Offices, 70, Talbot-street.
 Dublin and Enniskillen.